bizz84/tmdb_movie_app_riverpod/README.md

 ## Note: Loading images from insecure HTTP endpoints

 The data returned by the TMBD API points to image URLs using http rather than https.
-In order for images to load correctly, the following changes have been made:
+For the images to load correctly, the following changes have been made:

 ### Android